carmine560/trading-assistant/README.md

     ('is_now_before', '${Market Data:opening_time}', [
         ('press_hotkeys', 'ctrl, n')]),
     # Execute the 'start_manual_recording' action in the 'Start and Stop Manual
-    # Recording' section if a recording is not already in progress during
+    # Recording' section if a recording is not already in progress within
     # 08:50:00-${HYPERSBI2:end_time}.
 This serves as a fallback if the
     # 'start_trading_recording' schedule fails to start the recording.
     ('is_now_after', '08:50:00', [